-3040 pulls an up mixed train across Cowpasture Bridge - as always a work in progress with some mockup vegetation |
+3040 pulls an up mixed train across Cowpasture Bridge - as always a work in

 The last couple of weeks have been spent detailing around the station and continuing with the bridge module - mainly terrain and the end abutments which required a couple of visits to Camden for photos and measurements - a quick trip to Monaro Hobbies in Canberra to stock up on scenery material, styrene and paint.